 How to Poach an Egg in the Microwave

-Find out how to get a perfectly poached egg in the microwave
+Learn how to cook a perfectly poached egg in minutes.

 One of the best parts about going out to brunch is getting a perfectly poached egg with a soft center and a white that is just set.
 It’s hard and often time-consuming to make a restaurant-worthy poached egg at home.
 But we have a simple trick that will help you poach an egg fast enough for a weekday breakfast.